 PREVENTION – Previously known as the Standards & Best Practices subgroup, this committee has, to date focused on three main areas:

-- IPM Policies and how they fit within museum collection policies;
+- IPM Policies and how they fit within cultural heritage institution collection policies;

 - Procedures for activities like trapping, visual inspection, shipping and loans, and cleaning;